Akreson/akreson.github.io/_posts/en/2023-06-14-entropy-encoding-part4.md

 }
 ```

 The idea is to generate a sequence of ESC symbols from the last context that the decoder has up to CM(-1).
 Since in the context search loop, non-existing contexts do not generate an ESC symbol, we are looking for the first complete branch of context and descending to the bottom.
-In this sequence, only CM(-1) should have EscContext->Prev == nullptr.
+In this sequence, only CM(-1) should have `EscContext->Prev == nullptr`.

 ## Result